Gunjan Saxena: The Kargil Girl

-Gunjan Saxena: The Kargil Girl is a 2020 Indian Hindi-language biographical drama film directed by Sharan Sharma and produced under Dharma Productions and Zee Studios.
-The film stars Janhvi Kapoor as Indian Air Force pilot Gunjan Saxena, Indian female air-force pilot in combat (arrived with second set of crew after Sreevidya Rajan), alongside Pankaj Tripathi and Angad Bedi in supporting roles.
+Gunjan Saxena: The Kargil Girl is a 2020 Indian Hindi-language biographical drama film, directed by Sharan Sharma and produced under Dharma Productions and Zee Studios.
+The film stars Janhvi Kapoor as Indian Air Force pilot Gunjan Saxena, one of the first women to fly in a combat zone, alongside Pankaj Tripathi and Angad Bedi in supporting roles.

 Principal photography commenced in February 2019 and was wrapped up in October; it was extensively filmed across Lucknow.
 Due to the COVID-19 pandemic, the film was unable to release theatrically and was picked up for distribution by Netflix.
 It was released globally on 12 August 2020.

 At the 66th Filmfare Awards, Gunjan Saxena: The Kargil Girl received 8 nominations, including Best Film, Best Director (Sharma), Best Actress (Kapoor) and Best Supporting Actor (Tripathi).

 Plot

-Beginning in Lucknow, 1984, the story begins with young Gunjan Saxena in a flight along with her older brother, Anshuman.
+Beginning in Lucknow, in 1984, the story begins with young Gunjan Saxena on a flight along with her older brother, Anshuman.
 Gunjan wants to look out of the airplane window, but Anshuman doesn't let her.
 A kind air hostess tends to the problem and takes Gunjan to the cockpit.
 Looking at the cockpit immediately sparks a desire in her mind to become a pilot as she feels enthusiastic about the plane's features.